aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 ## Create the Resource Provider Development Project<a name="resource-type-walkthrough-model"></a>

-Before we can actually design and implement our resource provider, we'll need to generate a new resoure type project, and then import it into our IDE\.
+Before we can actually design and implement our resource provider, we'll need to generate a new resource type project, and then import it into our IDE\.

 **Note**
 This walkthrough uses the Community Edition of the [IntelliJ IDEA](https://www.jetbrains.com/idea/)\.